nixworks/public/news/2013/04/8/index.md

 ##### Bangladesh
 ### [Bangladesh Prime Minister Sheikh Hasina rejects demands by Islamists for a new anti-blasphemy law to punish those who defame Islam and Prophet Muhammad. ](/news/2013/04/8/bangladesh-prime-minister-sheikh-hasina-rejects-demands-by-islamists-for-a-new-anti-blasphemy-law-to-punish-those-who-defame-islam-and-proph.md)
-_Context: Bangladesh, Islamists, Muslim, Prime Minister, Prophet Muhammad, Sheikh Hasina, blasphemy_
+_Context: Bangladesh, Islamists, Muslims, Prime Minister, Prophet Muhammad, Sheikh Hasina, blasphemy_

 ##### Margaret Thatcher
 ### [Margaret Thatcher, former British Prime Minister, dies of a stroke at the age of 87 in London. ](/news/2013/04/8/margaret-thatcher-former-british-prime-minister-dies-of-a-stroke-at-the-age-of-87-in-london.md)